gradle/gradle/subprojects/docs/src/docs/release/notes.md

 #### Configuration cache is now encryptable

-The configuration of a build may retain sensitive information, including credentials.
+The configuration of a build may retain sensitive information.
+This information must remain secure.
+For example, login credentials are often part of the build, but we want them to be something other than directly readable in the cache.
 This release adds support for encryption of configuration cache state on disk.

 There is a new `--configuration-cache-encryption` option for enabling/disabling encryption (default is `true`).
 This feature requires setting a Base64-encoded AES-128 bit encryption key in the `GRADLE_ENCRYPTION_KEY` environment variable.